Ghenntoggy1/TMPS-Laboratory-Works/src/main/java/Laboratory_Work_1_SOLID_Principles/README.md

 for modification, because the ITerminal Interface does not change when new Terminals are added.
 This ensures that the new Terminals can be added without changing the code that is dependent on the ITerminal Interface, since it will work with any class that implements this interface and calls the method that is present in all concrete implementations.
+At the same time, by the use of TransactionFactory, we ensure that even if new Transaction Types are added, the code for the Terminals will not change, since the TransactionFactory will be responsible for creating the new Transactions.
 ```java
 public interface ITerminal {
   void performTransaction(List<IAccount> account, TransactionTypeEnum transactionType, double amount);